TheTopazWombat/sphera-interview-1/README.md

 ## Submission

 You have to fork this project and checkin all your changes into your fork.
 Once done, send your fork link to the person who contacted you for the interview

+## UPDATE

+To run the application...

+1. Clone the repo

+2. Navigate to the root directory of the repo, and run npm install

+3. Run npm start

+4. Access the application through localhost:8080